MohsenAlyafei/nArabicWords/README.md

-# numberToWordsAr
+# Number to Arabic Words with Grammar

-Simple Number to Arabic Words
+The untility function provides a siimple andd effective Number to Arabic Words